anonymous-meimei/larger-contex/README.md

 code for larger-context

 # Four Aggregators
-- ``bow_seq-aggregator'': codes for the bow and seq aggregators.
+* `bow_seq-aggregator`: codes for the bow and seq aggregators.
-- ``cPre-seq-aggregator'': codes for the cPre-seq aggregator.
+* `cPre-seq-aggregator`: codes for the cPre-seq aggregator.
-- ``graph-aggregator'': codes for the graph aggregator.
+* `graph-aggregator`: codes for the graph aggregator.
+* `codes4analysis`: codes for analysis of the paper.